 Andersen’s life in Copenhagen began at the Royal Theater (Den Kongelige Teater), where he worked for several years without a fixed salary.
 The theater’s management decided to sponsor his education, and it was during this time that Andersen wrote his first book, Youthful Attempts (published under a pseudonym).

-Andersen lived in numerous locations in Copenhagen over the course of his life, but the only one that still appears as it did during his time is Vingårdstræde 6, an attic room where Andersen lived for a year as a student.
-Located in a building owned by the famous Magasin du Nord department store, Andersen’s room is now a museum, and entrance is from the third floor of the department store.
+Andersen lived in numerous locations in Copenhagen over the course of his life.
+As a student he lived for a year in an attic room at Vingårdstræde 6, a building owned by the famous Magasin du Nord department store.
+Though the building was damaged in a fire in 1964, Andersen’s room was reconstructed to look the way it did when he lived there.
+It’s now part of a small museum run by Magasin du Nord, with entrance from the third floor of the department store.
 The store itself was once a hotel, Hotel du Nord, where Andersen lived for a decade.

 For much of his life, Andersen lived in lodgings in Nyhavn, now one of Copenhagen’s most popular harborside districts.
 At various points in time, Andersen lived at numbers 20, 67, and 18.
 He wrote his first fairy tales while living at number 20, from 1834 to 1838.